Morvan syndrome and related disorders associated with CASPR2 antibodies

 The antibipolar cell antibodies associated with melanoma and retinopathy have not been reported in patients with other conditions, except for a single reported patient in whom no melanoma or other tumor was detected after several years of follow-up.

-A reasonable starting workup for patients with suspected paraneoplastic retinopathy includes MR imaging of the brain and orbits with contrast with attention to the optic pathways, ERG, and serum assay for antiretinal antibodies.
+A reasonable starting workup for patients with suspected paraneoplastic retinopathy includes MR imaging of the brain and orbits with contrast with attention to the optic pathways, ERG, and serum assay for antiretinal antibodies (or paraneoplastic panel that includes this antibody).
 Screening for serum antirecoverin antibodies can be done by a number of commercial or research laboratories.
 It should be noted that a negative assay for antirecoverin or other antiretinal antibodies does not rule out paraneoplastic retinopathy or the presence of an underlying tumor, and that a few patients with antiretinal antibodies never develop an identifiable associated neoplasm.
-Similarly, the presence of these antibodies is not in itself diagnostic and there remain difficulties with antibody detection and consistency in results among different laboratories (50; 128).
-A study by Faez and colleagues demonstrated a concordance rate of any antiretinal antibody around 60% and noted a poor interobserver agreement on lab detection and measurement (41).
+Similarly, the presence of these antibodies is not in itself diagnostic and there remain difficulties with antibody detection and consistency in results among different laboratories (51; 133).
+A study by Faez and colleagues demonstrated a concordance rate of any antiretinal antibody around 60% and noted a poor interobserver agreement on lab detection and measurement (42).
 Clinical correlation remains of paramount importance.

-For patients with suspected paraneoplastic retinopathy, with or without identifiable antiretinal antibodies, a complete oncologic work-up should be pursued, including chest CT or MRI, along with abdominal or pelvic imaging and liver function testing.
-Whole-body FDG-PET scanning may reveal a tumor in the lung or elsewhere that was not clearly imaged by other techniques (104; 55).
+For patients with suspected paraneoplastic retinopathy, with or without identifiable antiretinal antibodies, a complete oncologic work-up should be pursued, including CT chest/abdomen/pelvis or equivalent MRI.
+Whole-body FDG-PET scanning may reveal a tumor in the lung or elsewhere that was not clearly imaged by other techniques (108; 56).
 PET scanning does have some false positives and negatives.
 It is not uncommon for patients’ initial evaluations for an occult tumor to be unrevealing; in these patients, the workup should be repeated every several months.

-Patients treated with immunosuppression therapy may show initial improvement in visual acuity, even before discovery of the underlying neoplasm, but generally disease stabilization is the outcome (71; 77; 116; 101; 39; 60).
-Improvement in outer retinal structures including the photoreceptor layer has been demonstrated in a case report following chemotherapy as well as topical steroid drops; such structural improvement has also been demonstrated with rituximab therapy (62).
+Patients treated with immunosuppression therapy may show initial improvement in visual acuity, even before discovery of the underlying neoplasm, but generally disease stabilization is the best outcome (73; 80; 121; 105; 40; 61).
+Improvement in outer retinal structures including the photoreceptor layer has been demonstrated in a case report following chemotherapy as well as topical steroid drops; such structural improvement has also been demonstrated with rituximab therapy (63).
 There does not seem to be a difference in the response to prednisone between patients with antirecoverin antibodies and patients with other antiretinal antibodies or no antibodies.
 No definite reports mention visual improvement following surgery or chemotherapy of small cell lung cancer without concomitant corticosteroid therapy.

 Nicholas J Volpe MD